bahrambeigy/bahrambeigyir.github.io/_posts/2017-07-03-how-to-create-swapfile.markdown

 description: "How to create swapfile"
 ---

-Swapfile comes readlly handy when you want to increase or change the size of your swap space.
+Swapfile comes really handy when you want to increase or change the size of your swap space.

 ### [Allocate](#allocate_swapfile):
 Using Ubuntu you can allocate your required space using user-friendly command as follows: